Michael-Robertson5244/Capstone_Project_Fixed/README.md

-# Overview about the submission structure
+# Overview of the submission structure

 //Have the submission structure for the final submission here